 The Council invested £2 million in 2015/16 in the Churches, Charities and Local Authorities Investment Management Ltd. (CCLA) specialist property fund (which is only available to local authority investors) to achieve an attractive income and capital growth over time.
 The units in the fund are valued based on the overall value of the property portfolio.
 The Council is free to divest itself of its investments at any time and would receive a payment based on the number of units held multiplied by the quoted redemption price per unit.
-The loss on the instrument of £13,600 in 2020/21 (a loss of £71,000 in 2019/20) has been charged to Other Comprehensive Income and Expenditure in the Comprehensive Income and Expenditure Statement.
+The gain on the instrument of £333,610 in 2021/22 (a loss of £13,600 in 2020/21) has been charged to Other Comprehensive Income and Expenditure in the Comprehensive Income and Expenditure Statement.